Pa. man who attacked police on Jan. 6 gets 46-month sentence - NewsBreak

 Pa. man who attacked police on Jan.
 6 gets 46-month sentence

-A Pennsylvania man was sentenced Friday to 46 months in federal prison for attacking a police officer with a Donald Trump flag during the Jan.
-6, 2021, Capitol riot , The Philadelphia Inquirer reported.
+WASHINGTON — (AP) — A Pennsylvania man was sentenced Friday to 46 months in federal prison for attacking a police officer with a Donald Trump flag during the Jan.
+6, 2021, Capitol riot, The Philadelphia Inquirer reported.

 The newspaper reported that Howard Richardson, 72, of King of Prussia, told the court in Washington “there’s no excuse” for his behavior and pleaded for mercy.